Why have just one succulent when you can have many? It is easy to grow an entire garden of these plants when you propagate them from leaf cuttings.

-Leaf cuttings are easier than they look, and it is very satisfying to see the young plants growing from the old leaf.
+Propagation from leaf cuttings is easier than it looks, and it is very satisfying to see the young plants growing from the old leaf.
 Many succulents, like Echeveria, Crassula, Kalanchoe, Sedum, and Graptopetalum, can be propagated this way easily.

 The leaves need water at some point but only a light sprinkling.
-While “grown-up” succulents only need to be watered every week, or even once a month (depending on the season/heat), the leaves need to be watered constantly without being watered too much.
+While mature succulents only need to be watered every week or even once a month, depending on the season and heat, the leaf cuttings need to be continuously watered without being overwatered.
 Only water the soil after it is dry.

 The temperature is an important factor.
-Succulents of the Crassulaceae family will root better in the fall, and in late winter/early spring.
-They will generally not root in the summer, but rather slowly dry out, or rot.
-The rule of thumb is that the leaf cuttings has chances to grow only if the parent plant is actively growing.
+Succulents of the Crassulaceae family will root better in the fall and late winter or early spring.
+They will generally not root in the summer but rather slowly dry out or rot.
+The rule of thumb is that the leaf cuttings can grow only if the parent plant is actively growing.